Priors leading to well-behaved Coulomb and Riesz gases versus zeroth-order phase transitions -- a potential-theoretic characterization: Determining measures, Energy approximation and Gamma-convergence

-We next establish an approximate Hölder type inequality for measures $\mu_{0}$ not charging polar subsets.
-The result mimics the logarithmic case, which is covered by the complex-geometric setting in \cite[Thm 1.14]{b-b-w} and shows that $\mu_{0}$ is determining iff $\mu_{0}$ satisfies a potential-theoretic analog of the Bernstein-Markov inequality for polynomials: \end{proof} \begin{prop} Assume that $\mu_{0}$ has compact support $S_{0}$ and does not charge polar subsets.
+By the previous step $\Delta(\psi_{\phi,\beta})$ is the unique minimizer of $F_{\omega_{\phi},\beta}$ on $\mathcal{P}(S_{0}).$ Hence, $\psi_{\phi,\beta}$ is uniquely determined up to an additive constant.
+But, since, as explained in the previous step, $\mathcal{I}_{\beta}(\psi_{\beta,\phi})=0$ the constant in question vanishes. \end{proof} We next establish an approximate reversed Hölder type inequality for measures $\mu_{0}$ not charging polar subsets.
+The result mimics the logarithmic case, which is covered by the complex-geometric setting in \cite[Thm 1.14]{b-b-w} and shows that $\mu_{0}$ is determining iff $\mu_{0}$ satisfies a potential-theoretic analog of the Bernstein-Markov inequality for polynomials: \begin{prop} Assume that $\mu_{0}$ has compact support $S_{0}$ and does not charge polar subsets.
 Then the following is equivalent for a given continuous function $\phi:$ \begin{itemize} \item $\mu_{0}$ is determining for $(S_{0},\phi)$ \item For all $\epsilon>0$ there exist a constant $C$ such that

 for any $\mathcal{\psi\in L}_{K}(\R^{d})$ and $p>0.$ \end{itemize} As a consequence, if $K$ is compact and $(K,\phi)$ is regular then the functional

 is continuous on $\mathcal{L}_{S}(\R^{d})$ for any given compact set $S.$ \end{prop}